 All resources will be provided online in the unit.

-To begin the unit, watch:

-watch: Stop Studying.
-Start Learning | Justin Sung | TEDxUOA(2022)

-https://www.youtube-nocookie.com/embed/TQXMl4GycD0

 3.1 Sense-Making Through Hyperlinks

 In higher education, your task is to build on the skills you bring from your previous experience and apply those skills in a much more focused field of study.
 Previously, you might have been able to succeed in school by having a great memory, but increasingly, you will be asked to do much more.
 You will be required to understand the theoretical basis of ideas (analysis) and also make connections between ideas to create new ideas (synthesis).
 This may feel challenging at first, but you will learn.